 We know all of our suppliers personally and we work together with people who provide fair working conditions and share our ethical and social values.

 As for the team in Berlin: Since 2004, Maiami has developed from a one woman show into a company with several employees that not only identify with the brand but who take a proactive and self-motivated approach to developing our brand.

 Our conversation about female empowerment has been an ongoing one for many years as it is inherent to our work.
 We have committed ourselves to become further engaged in, and aware of, opportunities to encourage female empowerment.
 We are currently discussing in what shapes and forms we want this commitment to materialize and how to extend this conversation to our community.

 ‘The very core of our business model is the traditional craft of hand knitting, arguably the most sustainable production method possible.
 Nevertheless, we are committed to further reduce our impact on the environment’

 Our products are handmade.
 We do not need machines and energy for their production which means no CO2 emissions.

 Over the years we have established personal relationships with all of our suppliers.
-The Berliners among them visit us in our headquarter and we travel to see our European colleagues whenever we can.
+We travel to see our European colleagues whenever we can.
 We want to be informed about the goings-on on location and we believe that these relationships result in a personable product that customers will love to wear for a long time.

 ‘Maiami stands for finest quality and long lasting materials.
 We are committed to using resources responsibly and avoid wasting them wherever possible’